Iron scrap recycling Taguchi Metals Co., Ltd.

 2003

-Registered disassembly business (Ibaraki pref.)
+Registered disassembly business (Ibaraki pref.).

 Constructed Ibaraki New Yard office building and plant building (present Koga Plant).